An Anatomy-Aware Shared Control Approach for Assisted Teleoperation of Lung Ultrasound Examinations: METHODOLOGY

-Li et al.~\cite{li2020anatomical} showed that is possible to consider only a part of a mesh to build the optimisation problem.
-A sphere is defined within which all positions attainable by the robot end effector, $\boldsymbol{x} \in \mathbb{R}^3$, in a control cycle are contained.
-The mesh triangles within this sphere account for the motion constraint.
-For each triangle, the point at which the distance between the end effector and the plane defined by the triangle is minimum is determined, defined as the \textit{closest point} and dubbed $\mathcal{CP} \in \mathbb{R}^3$.
-If the $\mathcal{CP}$ is located within the triangle, no alterations are required.
-Conversely, if the $\mathcal{CP}$ is positioned outside the triangle, it is necessary to project it onto the edge of the triangle.
+The linear constraint of the quadratic problem~\eqref{eq:qp_vf} can be obtained by selecting $\boldsymbol{A} = \boldsymbol{n}^{\top}$ and $\boldsymbol{b} = -\boldsymbol{n}^{\top}(\boldsymbol{x}_{ee}^p-\boldsymbol{p})$.
+In the following subsection, we will explain how the constraint optimisation problem was solved in the case of VF described specifically by meshes.
+Li et al.~\cite{li2020anatomical} showed that it is possible to consider only a local approximation of a mesh to build the optimisation problem.
+A sphere is defined within which all positions attainable by the robot end-effector $\boldsymbol{x}_{ee}^p$ in a control cycle are contained.
+The $k$ mesh triangles within this sphere account for the motion constraint.
+For each triangle $i$, with $i=1$ to $k$, the point at which the distance between the end-effector and the plane defined by the triangle is minimum is determined and defined as the closest point $\mathcal{CP}_i \in \mathbb{R}^3$.
+If $\mathcal{CP}_i$ is located within the triangle $i$, no alterations are required.
+Conversely, if $\mathcal{CP}_i$ is positioned outside the triangle, it is necessary to project it onto the edge of the triangle.
 Subsequently, the planes must be incorporated as active constraints into the minimisation problem.
+Each triangle plane is defined by a normal $\mathcal{N}_i$ and a point.
 The plane normals added to the row of the constraint matrix $\boldsymbol{A}$ are determined by the location of $\mathcal{CP}_i$ accounting for these cases: \begin{enumerate}